Mechanisms for belief elicitation without ground truth: Belief elicitation as a Principal-Agent problem

-Example 3 | Long-term forecasts: Our decisions to reduce $CO_2$-emissions are guided by long-term forecasts of catastrophic consequences of global warming.
-Whilst this is observable in a very real sense, the revelation will only occur in such a distant future that we may not live to see it.
-Payments in the far future do not pose a strong incentive to be truthful now, as even a small discount rate reduces the forecasters expected value of providing an accurate forecast greatly.
+Example 3 | Long-term forecasts: Although long-term outcomes are observable, the revelation will only occur in such a distant future that we may not live to see it.

-\item \textbf{The information is currently observable by the agent and will be observable by the principal.} This situation is depicted in point 4 in Figure \ref{fig: Different cases of unverifiability}.
+\item \textbf{The information is currently observable by the respondent and will be observable by the principal.} This situation is depicted in point 4 in Figure \ref{fig: Different cases of unverifiability}.

 Example | Short-term forecasts: A managerial decision-maker in the firm would like to forecast demand for a product in the next quarter.
 This information will be unveiled after the quarter.
-The decision-maker eventually has access to the information but will make use of the temporal precedence of the agents beliefs as a proxy for the true demand to make decisions now.
-The elicitation takes place without verification, but verification is occurring later.
-Proper Scoring Rules allow the principal to pay for accurate reports (\cite{gneiting_strictly_2007}).\footnote{This is still true if verification is unlikely as proper scoring rules are single-peaked real-valued functions that retain their properties when multiplied with a constant (the probability of evaluation (\cite{gneiting_strictly_2007}).
+The decision-maker eventually has access to the information but will make use of the temporal precedence of the respondents beliefs as a proxy for the true demand to make decisions now.
+Elicitation thus takes place without immediate verification, but verification will occur at a later time.
+As discussed previously, mechanisms such as Proper Scoring Rules allow the principal to reward accurate reports \parencite{gneiting_strictly_2007}.\footnote{This is still true if verification is \textit{unlikely}, as proper scoring rules retain their properties when multiplied with a constant (the probability of evaluation) \parencite{gneiting_strictly_2007}.
 That is, if there is a non-zero chance that a report will be scored properly upon evaluation, truthfulness is a dominant strategy.
-A principal could incentivize truthful and effortful reports of information that he can only gain at great cost.
-For example, beliefs regarding the replicability of 10 studies could be elicited truthfully as long as there is a chance that at least one of them is going to be replicated.} The price of information determined via proper scoring rules is maximized in expectation for the most accurate report.
-There is an incentive to be truthful.
-Forecasting can thus be viewed as a special case of IEWV.\footnote{Although much more literature is concerned with forecasting than IEWV in general, forecasting remains a special case in the sense that it is actually the exception rather than the rule that short-term verification is possible (\cite{faltings_game_2017}).}
+A principal could incentivize truthful and effortful reports of information that he can only gain with great effort or expense.
+For example, beliefs regarding the replicability of 10 studies could be elicited truthfully as long as there is a chance that at least one of them will be replicated.} Forecasting can thus be viewed as a special case of IEWV.\footnote{Although much more literature is concerned with forecasting than IEWV in general, forecasting remains a special case in the sense that it is actually the exception rather than the rule that short-term verification is possible \parencite{faltings_game_2017}.}